1999–2000 Celtic F.C. season

 The 1999–2000 season was the 106th season of competitive football by Celtic.
 Celtic competed in the Scottish Premier League, UEFA Cup, Scottish League Cup and the Scottish Cup.

 Summary

-The season saw Celtic finish second in the league, 21 points behind winner Rangers.
-They won the League Cup beating Aberdeen in the final, reached the second round of the UEFA Cup losing to Lyon and were knocked out of the Scottish Cup in the third round by Inverness Caledonian Thistle.
+The season saw Celtic finish second in the league, 21 points behind the winners, Rangers.
+They won the League Cup beating Aberdeen in the final, and reached the second round of the UEFA Cup, losing to Lyon.
+They were knocked out of the Scottish Cup in the third round by Inverness Caledonian Thistle.